angular/angular/aio/content/guide/universal.md

 #### Import AppServerModule factory

 Most of this server code is re-usable across many applications.
-One line, the import of the `AppServerModule`, couples it specifically to a single application.
+The import of the `AppServerModule` couples it specifically to a single application.

 <code-example path="universal/src/universal/server.ts" title="src/universal/server.ts"  region="import-app-server-factory">
 </code-example>